mozilla/consumer-trust/README.md

 ## Requesting Product Integrity Support
 The product integrity program is available to help with any requests to address risks to privacy, security, safety, diversity and inclusion, and environmental sustainability in our products.

-If you are not sure if your need falls within the scope of product integrity, please refer to the following document.
+1. Learn More: If you are not sure if your need falls within the scope of product integrity, please refer to the following document.

+2. Wholistic evaluation, self-assessment: To establish an initial understanding of where your product/feature falls on the spectrum of product integrity across the five core pillars, you can start with our "Baseline Product Integrity" checklist.
+If your product/feature scores below a 5/10 on any one of the pillars on the baseline checklist, a pillar deep dive assessment may be requested.

+3. Pillar Deep Dive, self-assessment: For a closer look at how your product/feature measures up in a particular area of integrity, you can use our Pillar Deep Dive self-assessment evaluation.
+* Privacy
+* Security
+* Safety
+* Diversity and Inclusion
+* Environmental Sustainability

-If you would like to log a request for what the product integrity program offers, or a specific product integrity project for your product/feature, please submit an issue [here](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=program_request.md) or [here](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=prod_integrity_request.md) respectively.
+4. Custom project: If you would like to log a request for a specific product integrity project for your product/feature (generally touching strategy/roadmap decisions), please submit an issue [here](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=prod_integrity_request.md).

+5. Program idea/request: For ideas about how to make the product integrity program better, please add issues using the following [template](https://github.com/nshadowen314/product-integrity/issues/new?labels=zenhub-prod-integrity&template=program_request.md).

 ## Product Integrity Process